maxlampe/FrogGAN/README.md

 ## Usage

 This project is very much WIP and changes are constantly being made.
-The project is running on Google Colab and at the moment, only back-end modules are uploaded here.
+The project is being run on Google Colab and at the moment, only back-end modules are uploaded here.

-A final, minimized jupyter notebook with all essentials will be uploaded as well together with the final models.
+A final, minimized jupyter notebook with all essentials together with the final models  will be uploaded here as well.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)